 The one exception among all of Grandma’s children was Mary Ann.
 She exercised heroic patience and restraint when she dealt with her mother.
 Of course, anyone who is familiar with my Aunt Mary Ann would immediately know what I’m talking about.
 She is, and always has been, patient and kind with everyone she comes into contact with.

 During the last few years of Grandma’s life, she needed around-the-clock care.
 It was her fifth child, Mary Ann, who assumed the responsibility of taking care of her.
 Mary Ann periodically scheduled meetings with her brothers and sisters to work out arrangements for their mother.
 She was the one who made sure Grandma always had the care and treatment she needed.
 It was as though she became a mother to her own mother.

 Because of my grandparents’ refusal to practice contraception, God built an iron fortress around the both of them.
 Although my grandfather left this world in 1957, the fortress remained.
 What was the fortress made of?
-Immediately surrounding my grandmother were 6 iron-willed pillars (her children) all of whom loved her, prayed for her, and cared for her.
-Around those 6 pillars were 45 grandchildren and over 100 great-grandchildren who also loved her and prayed for her.
+Immediately surrounding my grandmother were six iron-willed pillars (her children) all of whom loved her, prayed for her, and cared for her.
+Around those six pillars were 45 grandchildren and more than100 great-grandchildren who also loved her and prayed for her.
 Many of them also visited with her and helped her out in her later years.